marcpfuller/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 Since we want to create an OS image pre-loaded with the configured system, we need to make sure the configurations are there without any manual user interaction.
 We do that by creating a snap which provides the configuration files/directories to the Device Virtual snap:

-- configuration.toml
+- configuration.yaml
 - devices/
 - profiles/

 For this exercise, we will modify the default configurations and remove most default devices and resources.
-We will also replace the startup message set in the `configuration.toml` file.
+We will also replace the startup message set in the `configuration.yaml` file.

 This snap should be build and uploaded to the store.
 We use `edgex-config-provider-example` as the snap name.
 Refer to [docs](../../getting-started/Ch-GettingStartedSnapUsers/#config-provider-snap) for more details and example source code.